 ASD’s Admissions Committee reviews applications on a “rolling admissions” basis, and therefore we do not have an application deadline.
 Candidates are invited for assessments based on our Board prioritization sequence.
 Assessments may take place throughout the year as seats become available, and/or during the Spring of each academic year.
 The initial admissions assessment does not guarantee a seat to be held.
-Admission to ASD is based upon previous school records, confidential recommendations, work/learning habits, and an academic admissions assessment.
-Newly qualified or wait-pool candidates will be admitted according to our prioritization sequence (see step four).
+Admission to ASD is based upon previous school records, confidential recommendations, work/learning habits, and a standardized academic admissions assessment.
+Newly qualified or wait-pool candidates will be admitted according to our prioritization sequence (see step three).

 STEP ONE: Make an Online or On-Campus Visit

 Our website offers detailed information about our school and the admissions process.
 From the home page, you can select and view information about each division (Lower Elementary, Upper Elementary, Middle School, High School).
 You can also find information about curriculum, programs offered, photo galleries, student/parent handbooks, and more.

 On-campus visitors can schedule a tour, or visit our Office of Admissions.

 One of the best ways to gain a feel for our community is by visiting our campus.
 For this reason, we encourage families to schedule a trip to Doha.
 During your visit, we will refer to the application contents and explain the application process, as well as our school programs, services, and daily routines.
 We also welcome any questions you may have before, during, and after your visit about ASD and our school community.

 STEP TWO: Complete and Submit ASD Application Forms